Rafael Devers Player Props: Red Sox vs. Tigers

 Rafael Devers At The Plate

-- Devers is hitting .296 with two doubles, a home run and two walks.
+- Devers is hitting .323 with three doubles, two home runs and two walks.

+- Among the qualifying batters in MLB, he ranks 50th in batting average, 77th in on-base percentage, and 30th in slugging.

-- In four of six games this year (66.7%) Devers has picked up a hit, and in three of those games he had more than one (50.0%).
+- Devers has picked up a hit in 71.4% of his seven games this season, with at least two hits in 57.1% of those games.

-- He has hit a home run in one of six games, and in 3.6% of his plate appearances.
+- He has homered in two of seven games played this year, and in 6.3% of his plate appearances.

-- Devers has picked up an RBI twice this year, but just one in each of those games.
+- In three games this year, Devers has picked up an RBI, with more than one RBI once.

-- In four of six games this season, he has scored, including multiple runs once.
+- He has scored in five of seven games (71.4%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.